What is Trichomonas?

 Testing with Better2know is easy, fast and painless.
 A sample of your urine is needed; please hold your urine before your appointment so that you can provide an adequate sample.
 Results are available five days after your sample is received in the testing laboratory.
-Trichomonas is one of the tests in our Comfort and Platinum STI screens or can be tested for on its own.
+Trichomonas is one of the STIs tested for in our Comfort Screen and Platinum Screen, or it can be tested for on its own.

 A Trichomonas infection is treated with antibiotics.
-You should not have unprotected sex until the treatment has finished and the symptoms have gone away.
+Your Better2Know doctor will be able to prescribe the right antibiotics for you.
+You should not have unprotected sex until the treatment has finished, and the symptoms have gone away.
 You should also have your sexual partners treated to avoid re-infecting each other.
-Your Better2Know Doctor will be able to prescribe the right antibiotics for you.

-An untreated Trichomonas infection can lead to an increased risk of contracting an HIV infection if you have sex with someone who is HIV positive.
+Untreated Trichomonas can lead to an increased risk of contracting an HIV infection if you have sex with someone who is HIV positive.

-In women, an untreated infection during pregnancy can lead to an increased risk of having an early labour, and/or a baby with a low birth weight.
+In women, an untreated infection during pregnancy can lead to an increased risk of early labour and/or a baby with a low birth weight.

 In men, an infection can, rarely, cause prostatitis (an unpleasant infection of the prostate gland).